vvvv/The-Gray-Book/reference/hde/the_nodebrowser.md

 When you're clicking an entry that represents a node two things may happen:

-* if your selection is unambiguous the node will be created
+* If your selection is unambiguous the node will be created
-* there are situations where a selection is ambiguous in which case the NodeBrowser prompts you to specify more details by choosing from the offered options.
+* There are situations where a selection is ambiguous in which case the NodeBrowser prompts you to specify more details by choosing from the offered options.

 ### Search By Category
 Nodes in VL are organized in a hierarchical structure of categories.
 Click any of the categories to enter it.

 ![](../../images/hde/vl-Nodebrowser-Tags.png)
-<center>Selected Tags</center>
+<center>Selected tags: 2D, Collision</center>

-Note that when entering a category a tag appears in the bottom right part of the NodeBrowser.
+Note that when entering a category, a tag appears in the bottom right part of the NodeBrowser.
 The listing is now filtered by this tag.
 Choose another category from the listing to refine your search or remove a tag by clicking on the X button next to it.
 Pressing the ESC button always removes the last tag.

 ### Search By Tag
 Enter any word to search for it.